ankane/strata/README.md

 strata --debug ...
 ```

-Create a static build (Mac only, experimental)
+Create a static build (experimental, only working on Mac)

 ```sh
 strata --static ...